Batoul-Shaheen/e-commerce-platform/README.md

 - **Amazon RDS (Relational Database Service)** -> To manage relational databases for our models.
 - **Amazon S3** -> For storing static files and images (image attachment functionality).
 - **Continuous Delivery** -> where every commit to the main branch must result in building a Docker image and automatically deployed to AWS Auto-Scaling Group.
-> Docker Hub
-> AWS Auto-Scaling Group
+> Docker Hub &AWS Auto-Scaling Group

 ## 🛒 Tech Stack